civican/legisinfo/44-1/bills/C-20/bill_text.md

     provide the Commission with information about the nature and date of the privileged information.

   **(7)** The Chairperson, the Commissioner and the President, or the Chairperson and either of them, may enter into a memorandum of understanding setting out principles and procedures respecting access to information under subsection (2) and principles and procedures to protect that information.

+  **(7.1)** The Chairperson must publish any memorandum of understanding entered into on the website of the Commission.

   **(8)** Except as provided by any other Act of Parliament that expressly refers to this section, this section, or any regulation made under paragraph `87`(c), applies despite any other Act of Parliament.